Splix777/dslr/README.md

 #### `logreg_train.py`

 - **Objective:** Train a logistic regression model to predict the Hogwarts house of a student based on their scores in various courses.

 - **How It Works:**
   1. Load the training dataset from a CSV file.
   2. Split the dataset into features (course scores) and targets (Hogwarts houses).
   3. Using a scaler, normalize the features to ensure consistent scaling.
   4. Train a logistic regression model using the OvA strategy to predict the student's house.
      1. For each house (Gryffindor, Hufflepuff, Ravenclaw, Slytherin):
-        1. Create a binary target variable for the specific house (1 if the student belongs to that house, zero otherwise).
+        1. Create a binary label variable for the specific house (1 if the student belongs to that house, zero otherwise).
         2. Initialize weights and bias for the logistic regression model.
 (In our case, we always start with 0)
-        2. Gradient Descent (The core of the logistic regression model):
+        3. **`Gradient Descent` (The core of the logistic regression model):**
            1. Calculate Linear Output: The Formula: `z = w * x + b` (where `w` is the weight, `x` is the feature, and `b` is the bias).
            2. Apply the Sigmoid Function: The Formula: `sigmoid(z) = 1 / (1 + exp(-z))`.
 This function maps the linear output to a probability between 0 and 1.
            3. Ensure Valid Predictions: Clip the predicted probabilities to avoid numerical instability: `np.clip(p, epsilon, 1 - epsilon)`.